saheerb/ci-test/docs/index.md

       		branches:
         		- branch-compare-type: PLAIN
           		branch-pattern: integration
+...
 ```

 ## JJBs and Jenkins Jobs

 JJB defines the behaviour of a Job through a YAML file, where Jenkins use these to create jobs (it is similar to Class and Object concepts in Object Oriented Programming).
-For example this is JJB of TF-A L1 trigger https://git.trustedfirmware.org/ci/tf-a-job-configs.git/tree/tf-gerrit-tforg-l1.yaml which is instanciated at  https://ci.trustedfirmware.org/job/tf-gerrit-tforg-l1/.
+For example this is JJB of TF-A Level1 trigger: https://git.trustedfirmware.org/ci/tf-a-job-configs.git/tree/tf-gerrit-tforg-l1.yaml which is instanciated at  https://ci.trustedfirmware.org/job/tf-gerrit-tforg-l1/.
 Similar pattern applies for the rest of the JJB files.

 ## Calling CI scripts from JJB jobs